specstoryai/awesome-software-composers/README.md

 > To be a software composer is to select, arrange and blend pre-existing components, libraries and APIs into a complete and expressive solution.

-Software composers are using AI & LLM powered tools to move from concept to code to deployment expressively with natural language.
+Software composers use AI & LLM powered tools to move from concept to code to deployment expressively with natural language.

 </td>
 <td width="40%">